ENCODE-DCC/encoded/cloud-config/README.md

     $ deploy --dry-run

     Add options like --test, --release-candidate, or --candidate to see the differences in run vars.
-    The ROLE should change along with other variables like ENCD_INDEX_PRIMARY, ENCD_INDEX_VIS, ENCD_INDEX_REGION.
+    Txhe ROLE should change along with other variables like ENCD_INDEX_PRIMARY or ENCD_INDEX_VIS.
 The env vars are prefixed with ENCD_ as to not conflict with other env vars.